-Your wisdom teeth are located in the very back of your mouth, and if they're starting to cause pain it’s probably time to have them looked at.
+Your wisdom teeth are located in the very back of your mouth and, if they're starting to cause pain, it’s probably time to have them checked.
 There are a several reasons why your wisdom teeth could be bothering you, and most of those reasons lead you down the same path: Wisdom Teeth Removal.

 5 Causes of Wisdom Tooth Pain:

 - Growing Pains: The first and most common cause of pain from wisdom teeth is simply them growing in.
 When they break through the gums, it can cause pain, slight swelling and soreness.

 - Cavity: Anyone who has teeth that are close together has probably heard of flossing cavities (lucky you if you haven't)!
 Since the space where wisdom teeth grow in is pretty tight, they often grow in very close to neighboring teeth.
 The tight space between the two teeth is hard to clean, making it a prime spot for cavities (AKA flossing cavities) to form.